marcandre259/blog/_posts/2025-04-21-crossover-design.md

 ## What's a crossover design?
 The crossover design is a clever way to control for the time-invariant characteristics of subjects while removing eventual bias from the time spent in observation.
-One of the ways with which you can imagine that bias appearing is with subjects getting more comfortable with the experimental setting between the initial and the post-treatment outcome measurement.
+For example, you can imagine that bias appearing with subjects getting more comfortable with the experimental setting between the initial and the post-treatment outcome measurements.

 To control for bias due to such uncontrolled time-dependent effects, a crossover design split the subjects into treatment branches.
 Each branch receives the